Tiger FM

 By Ronald Ssemagonja

-In an effort to promote climate action, tourism, and community development in Kisoro District and Uganda at large, the leadership of the Virunga Gorilla Marathon, led by Ivan Kahangire and others, in partnership with the European Union delegation to Uganda, has organized the 3rd edition of the event, described as a premier eco-conscious running competition.
+In an effort to promote climate action, tourism, and community development in Kisoro District and Uganda at large, the leadership of the Virunga Gorilla Marathon, led by Ivan Kahangire in partnership with the European Union Delegation to Uganda, has organised the third edition of the event, described as a premier eco-conscious running competition.

 The theme for this edition is “Running for Climate Action, Promoting Biodiversity in the Virunga Region.”
-According to the organizers, the event also aims to grow participation from 1,000 to 3,000 runners, with participants required to pay a registration fee to take part.
+According to the organisers, the event also aims to increase participation from 1,000 to 3,000 runners, with participants required to pay a registration fee.

-Earlier this week, the team leader Ivan Kahangire confirmed that he met with the Head of the EU Delegation to Uganda, Jan Sadek, whom he officially invited to attend the event.
+Earlier this week, team leader Ivan Kahangire confirmed that he met the Head of the EU Delegation to Uganda, Jan Sadek, whom he officially invited to attend the event.

-“Honoured to formally invite H.E Jan Sadek to the 3rd edition of the Virunga Gorilla Marathon on 30th May 2026 in Kisoro District,” he said.
+“Honoured to formally invite H.E.
+Jan Sadek to the third edition of the Virunga Gorilla Marathon on 30th May 2026 in Kisoro District,” he said.

-The 2026 edition will feature multiple race categories, including a 112km ultra marathon, a 42km full marathon, a 21km half marathon, a 10km race, and a 6km trail run.
-The organizers say the ultra-distance category is designed to test endurance while showcasing the region’s unique landscape.
+The 2026 edition will feature multiple race categories, including a 112km ultra-marathon, a 42km full marathon, a 21km half marathon, a 10km race, and a 6km trail run.
+The organisers say the ultra-distance category is designed to test endurance while showcasing the region’s unique landscape.

-“The event focuses on running for climate action, promoting biodiversity, and boosting tourism in the Virunga region,” Kahangire emphasized.
+“The event focuses on running for climate action, promoting biodiversity, and boosting tourism in the Virunga region,” Ivan Kahangire emphasised.

 He added that participants will run through Kisoro’s rugged terrain, including rainforests, steep hills, and ancient lava fields near Mgahinga Gorilla National Park.

-To prevent fraud and improve efficiency, the organizers announced a cashless registration system in partnership with Airtel Money Uganda for payments and registration.
+To prevent fraud and improve efficiency, the organisers have introduced a cashless registration system in partnership with Airtel Money Uganda for payments and registration.

 The target is to grow participation to 3,000 runners, with fees set at UGX 70,000 for East African citizens and USD 30 for international participants.